 **PLEASE NOTE ** Orders received Tuesday 22nd & Wednesday 23rd September will be dispatched Thursday 24th Sept.
 I am truly grateful for your patience.
 Thank you for your continued support of my hand-blended practitioner essential oil treatments.
 Kindest Gillian

-All Le'Esscience products are blended by hand - they are made from 100% pure high-quality therapeutic grade (not cosmetic grade) essential oils & high-quality carrier oils.
+All Le'Esscience products are blended by hand - they are made from 100% pure essential oils & plant based carrier oils.

-The essential oil blends may provide relief & natural healing due to the properties stated with the information provided with each blend (if used as directed).
+The essential oil blends may provide relief & natural healing due to the properties stated in the information provided with each blend (if used as directed).

-Although essential Oils (well, the true pure ones) come from fruit plants, herbs, flowers, woods & resins, they are highly concentrated and must be used with respect – we are trained that ‘less is more’ & I encourage you to do the same.
+Although pure essential oils come from fruit plants, herbs, flowers, woods & resins, they are highly concentrated and must be used with respect – we are trained that ‘less is more’ & I encourage you to do the same.

 Essentials oils must not be ingested or used neat on the skin & must be stored out of the reach of children – all 100% pure essential oil bottles are equipped with a dripolator, this means only one drip can come out at a time, perfect for making blends & adding to baths, vaporisers etc but also means if they do get into the hands of a child & they take a swig, they will only get one drop!
 Hopefully, the taste will be so bad it will put them off wanting to take any more!
 If a child should consume Essential Oils, seek your Dr immediately or phone the Poisons Centre.

 Essential oils are powerful substances that can be harmful if not used with due care and diligence.
 The information provided here on how to safely use essential oils are general guidelines only and more specific safety information for the individual oils uses can be found by emailing me Gillian@LeEsscience.co.nz